Swimmers and snorkelers watch manatees at Three Sisters Springs, FL.

 Given all the obstacles manatees are facing, reclassifying the species now seems unwise.
 The increase in their population over recent years has been encouraging, but is not enough to keep manatees out of the proverbial woods.
 The decision to delist an endangered species should always be carefully guided by the best available science.

 So far two Florida Congressmen say downgrading the protections isn’t justified and should be reversed.
-Organizations such as Save the Manatee Club could pursue legal action, but any such effort has yet to be pursued.
+Organizations such as Save the Manatee Club could pursue legal action, but any such effort has yet to commence.

 Photos 1, 3, & 4 are owned by Maddie Southard and Erika Zambello, copyright protected, and may not be reproduced without permission